-This Pilot Research Program provides short term funding to obtain preliminary data so that applicants can apply to funding agencies for longer term grant support.
-These awards provide a small amount of funding (up to $15,000 D.C.) to help pay for the cost of preparing samples for proteomic analyses in the Center’s Cores:
+The goals of the Pilot Research Projects Program of the Yale/NIDA Neuroproteomics Center are to encourage young investigators working in our Center’s laboratories to embark on careers in substance abuse research, disseminate the Center’s core technologies to researchers investigating the neurobiology of addiction who are not yet using neuroproteomics technologies, and to expand the technical abilities of the Center.
+Pilot Research Projects Grants provide short term funding to obtain preliminary data so that applicants can apply to funding agencies for longer term grant support.
+These awards provide a small amount of funding (up to $7,500 D.C.) to help pay for the cost of preparing samples for proteomic analyses in the Center’s Cores:

-Awards made to non-Center investigators will be accompanied by Center membership for at least the term of the award.
-Priority will be given to new projects that are directly related to our Center’s theme and to collaborative projects involving multiple investigators.
-The receipt deadline for the next round of Pilot Research Project grant applications, which is dependent upon renewal of the Center’s competing grant application, will be posted on this page and would be anticipated to be about 8/2014.
+and that proposes either to apply existing technologies available from the Cores or to develop new technologies.
+Awards to non-Center investigators will be accompanied by Center membership for at least the term of the award.
+Priority will be given to new projects that are directly related to our Center’s theme, to collaborative projects involving multiple investigators, and to Technology Development projects.
+The receipt deadline for the current round of Pilot Research Project grant applications is October 1, 2015.

 Applications should follow PHS398 format except they are limited to 3 pages or less for items #1-5 below:

 - Specific Aims (including the title of the proposed research project, name/title of the PI, and institution)

 - Approach (must address the review criteria outlined below and include Preliminary Results if applicable)

 - Budget: for the purpose of the application this section only needs a 1-2 sentence general description of the proposed use of the funds.
 Successful applicants will need to submit a detailed NIH-style budget prior to award.

 - NIH-style Biographical Sketch of the proposed PI